THEYAKUZI/oldcord/README.md

-# Oldcord OG discord color theme
+# Oldcord pre-refresh UI theme

-This a slight edit of oldcord to change their color theme to how it used to be before the shitty update (this is only a slight edit of oldcord I'm not the developer of oldcord)
+This a slight edit of oldcord to change it to pre-refresh UI before the shitty update

 ![image](https://github.com/user-attachments/assets/44931310-bd24-416d-a3b6-babb3caa37a4)